CommissaireMagret/avoid_leosar/README.md

 ### Generate .lst to emit specificaly while a leo SAR satellite is visible with lstwhileleo.py :

 Generates a .lst file where the slots are picked in order to be precisely during a leo pass above 5°.
+This is for a specific test called SLT.